nuxt/website-v2/content/en/blog/images-optimization-with-nuxt-image.md

 ```

 <base-alert type="info">
-  You might wonder where the `md` and `lg` breakpoints do come from.
-Nuxt Image provides aliases for sensible default breakpoints. <a href="https://image.nuxtjs.org/api/options#screens" target="_blank" rel="noferer noopener">Refer to the documentation</a> for a complete list and how to override them.
+  You might wonder where the `md` and `lg` breakpoints come from.
+Nuxt Image provides a set of sensible aliases by default. <a href="https://image.nuxtjs.org/api/options#screens" target="_blank" rel="noferer noopener">Refer to the documentation</a> for a complete list and how to override them.
 </base-alert>

 ### Integrate the featured images

-The process for the featured images is similar to the hero picture, we will apply the `sizes`prop to resize the images accordingly.
+The process for the featured images is similar to the hero picture; we will apply the `sizes`prop to resize the images accordingly.

 ```vue{}
 <nuxt-img src="/img/featured.jpeg" alt="Featured image" sizes="sm:90vw md:80vw lg:30vw" />